mattbierner/blog.mattbierner.com/_posts/2014-02-05-atum-primitive-language-values.md

 ## Types
 ECMAScript language values may be one of six types: `Undefined`, `Null`, `Boolean`, `String`, `Number`, or `Object`.

-Atum defines an enum of for these six types in `atum::value::type`.
+Atum defines an enum for these six types in `atum::value::type`.
 All primitive value objects have a `type` property set to one of these values

 ```js
 define("atum/value/type", ['exports'], function(exports) {